 The Saturday newspapers were bought with a plan to create a series of blackout poems from that day only.
-I’d had reservations about our mainstream media’s portrayal of Brexit (across the board) for some time and so decided to take solace in defacing them, confident that whatever I created would be less absurd than some of the headlines I’d read in the lead up to the Brexit vote (anyone still think we’ll be spending £350million a week on the NHS now we’re leaving the EU?
+I’d had reservations about our mainstream media’s portrayal of Brexit (across the board) for some time and so decided to take solace in defacing them, confident that whatever I created would be less absurd than some of the headlines I’d read in the lead up to the Brexit vote (anyone still thinks we’ll be spending £350million a week on the NHS now we’re leaving the EU?
 No. I didn’t think so).

 This is the first time I’ve regularly bought newspapers for a couple of years and it soon became a depressing task (I was a lifelong reader of The Guardian until recently but have had to switch to the Independent, The Canary and Al Jazeera).
 Thirty days of reading the same right-wing-establishment-rhetoric helped me to understand just how we ended up voting leave, but that didn’t make life any easier.
 Even the papers who promoted Remain created such hysterical, apocalyptical noise it made me feel seasick.

 I decided to go with thirty days as that seemed like a reasonable length of time to establish a reliable picture of the fallout.
 That was a mistake.
-But honestly I’m not sure I could cope with reading the news in this format every day.
+But honestly, I’m not sure I could cope with reading the news in this format every day.
 Am I better informed?
 Yes.
 But not in the manner envisaged.
 The entrenched right-wing bias of our entire media was shocking to discover.
 This project removed a comfortable social media echo chamber, forcing me to face the truth of the extent of our media’s establishment bias.

 This poem Paper News was also written for the live show: